Cyrus Omar designs next-generation user interfaces for programming languages.

 Hazel: Live Functional Programming with Typed Holes

-FP Lab is the academic home of Hazel, a new kind of live programming environment that can understand, manipulate, and run incomplete programs, i.e. programs with holes.
-The following publications develop the semantic foundations for Hazel.
+Hazel is a new kind of live programming environment that can reason about and run incomplete programs, i.e. programs with holes of various forms.
+The following publications develop the semantic foundations for hole-driven development.

 POPL 2019